mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 <img src="https://i.ytimg.com/vi/myDYi0I-cgQ/maxresdefault.jpg" width="640" height="360">

-A helper tool to convert FFX saves from PS3/PS4/PSVita/PC to Nintendo Switch.
+A helper tool to convert FFX saves from PS3/PS4/PSVita/PC to and from Nintendo Switch.

 (NOTE: You can convert saves across any platform.
 But there this tool is not required for going to/from anything but Nintendo Switch.
 I tried to include instructions for every platform that I could in this README for your convenience.)